JustWhit3/arsenalgear-cpp/README.md

 ./script/install.sh
 ```

-> **NOTE**: this script supports the installation on Ubuntu, MacOS and Windows operating systems.

 > **NOTE**: if you are on *Cygwin64* you may get an error related to the `\r` character.
 To solve it run the `dos2unix` command on the script (ex: `dos2unix install.sh`) before running it.

 A new library *libarsenalgear.a* (or *libarsenalgear.lib* in the Windows case) will be created into the `/usr/local/lib` folder of your computer and the [*header*](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/include) files will be installed into `/usr/local/include`.